grafana/plugin-tools/docusaurus/docs/publish-a-plugin/sign-a-plugin.md

 ## Public or private plugins

-Before signing your plugin, review the [Plugins policy](https://grafana.com/legal/plugins/) to determine the appropriate signature for your plugin.
+Plugins can have different [signature levels](https://grafana.com/legal/plugins/#what-are-the-different-classifications-of-plugins) according to their author, related technology, and intended use.

 The plugin can be _public_, signed as Community or Commercial, and distributed within the [Grafana plugin catalog](https://grafana.com/plugins), so that it is available for others to install.
 Or you can make it _private_ and only available for use within your organization.

+Before signing your plugin, review the [Plugins policy](https://grafana.com/legal/plugins/) to determine the appropriate signature for your plugin.

 ## Signature levels